HumanSignal/label-studio/docs/source/guide/start.md

 There are several possible ways to run Label Studio with an external domain name.

 - Replace the `host` parameter in the file which you specified with `--config` option.
 If you don't use `--config` then edit `label_studio/utils/schema/default_config.json` in the Label Studio package directory.
-- Specify the parameters when you start Label Studio: `label-studio start --host <hostname>`.
+- Specify the parameters when you start Label Studio: `label-studio start --host http://your.domain.com/ls-root`.
-- For Docker installations, specify the parameters as environment variables `HOST` when setting up Docker.
+- Specify the parameters as environment variables `HOST` especially when setting up Docker: `HOST=https://your.domain.com:7777`.

+> Don't forget to specify protocol: `http://` or `https://`

 > If your external host has a port, e.g.: `http://77.77.77.77:1234` then you have to specify HOST with the port together `HOST=http://77.77.77.77:1234`.

-> The Label Studio web server always uses the `0.0.0.0` address to start.
-If you need to change it to `localhost`, set host to `localhost` and the web server starts at `localhost`.

 ## Set up task sampling for your project